sanjeevrs2000/ipp_dyntrack/README.md

 To run an instance of the IPP framework inside the docker container, run the launch file:
 ```
 ros2 launch dyntrack_planner informative_planner.launch.py headless:=True
-# headless:=False to view the Gazebo GUI
+# run without headless:=False to view the Gazebo GUI
 ```
 To visualize with rviz2, open another bash terminal inside the container and run:
 ```